SchumacherFM/Anonygento/README.md

 Todo / Next Versions
 --------------------
+- Enterprise tables like Logging, RMA, Sales credit memo, sales invoice grid, sales order grid, sales shipment grid
+- Ask for a different database before running the anonymization process
 - Assign a store view to a locale to get e.g. country specific random names.
-- Enterprise tables like Logging, RMA, Sales credit memo, sales invoice grid, sales order grid, sales shipment grid
 - Run via backend instead of shell.
 Use a nice ajax updater.
 - Anonymize all prices